diabhaque/Connoisseur/README.md

 ## Future Work/ Improvements:

-* Add section for users to submit actual captions (vs generated ones) and add code for public learning.
+* Add section for users to submit actual captions (vs generated ones) and add code for an online iterative learning pipeline.